The Pacific Alliance

 Forum for East Asia and Latin American Cooperation

 Forum for East Asia and Latin American Cooperation (FEALAC) is the only formal dialogue between countries in Latin America and East Asia.
 It draws together 36 countries from East Asia and Latin America aiming to strengthen the relationship between the two regions.
 It involves in-principle biennial Foreign Ministers’ meetings as well as annual Senior Officials and Working Group meetings.
-Three Working Groups on Science and Technology; the Economy and Society; and Politics, Culture, Education and Sport operate to build collaboration across these thematic areas.
+Four Working Groups on Socio-Political Cooperation and Sustainable Development; Culture, Youth, Gender and Sports; Science, Technology, Innovation and Education; and Trade, Investment, Tourism and MSMEs operate to build collaboration across these thematic areas.

 Australia is a founding member of FEALAC, the first time Australia was accepted as a member in the Asia region.
 Australia has participated in FEALAC Foreign Ministers' and Senior Officials Meetings since FEALAC's inception in 1998.